burrussmp/Masters-Thesis/README.md

 For videos of DeepNNCar using the RBF to detect the physical attack in real-time, videos can be found [here](https://drive.google.com/drive/folders/10Ek4SH2mBVL-M8pUb7pH-dT_qGDcblDs).

+For descriptions on the data sets, please see this [google drive folder](https://drive.google.com/drive/folders/1fEWVY_rb2J0tkNtQ-605dRCMfXRpRwMF?usp=sharing).
+The deepnncar classification data set was used for this task

 # Security Threat 2: Poisoning Attack
 ## Replicating the data poisoning attacks and the RBF outlier detection method to clean poisoned data sets.